 The White House replica is huge and you can peer into individual rooms decorated down to tiniest detail.
 The replica has been created by hand by owners John and Jan Zweifel.
 The White House replica has toured the world and has also been on display at the Smithsonian.

 Orlando Science Center is so much fun, the kids will hardly notice they are actually learning something!
-Close up interactions, live demos and lots of exhibits.
+Close up interactions, live demos and four floors of exhibits.
 Florida’s largest public refractor telescope is here too in the Crosby Observatory.
 Exhibit Halls include NatureWorks, DinoDigs, Our Planet, Science park and KidsTown.

 Amongst other things, the Morse Museum of American Art in Winter Park is the most comprehensive collection of Tiffany works in the world.
 Exhibits include pottery, paintings, leaded glass lamps and windows and the designers personal jewelry.